About Google Photos

 Note: After sharing, you can open the shared album in "Sharing" and then open the "Options" window in the setting button.
 In the "Options" interface, you can set other permissions for users such as uploading and commenting and even remove any user who has obtained the share.

-How to Share Google Photo Album on iPhone
+2. How to Share an Album on Google Photos from iPhone

 If you're someone who uses your phone a lot, you'll definitely use Google Photos' mobile app to share photo albums.
 On the mobile phone, you can choose to share an existing album directly, or you can create a new album and share it.